MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ## How the profile closes when exiting

-Set how the profile reacts to termination or failure to launch. `"graceful"` will close the profile when `exit` is typed or when the process exits normally. `"always"` will always close the profile and `"never"` will never close the profile. `true` and `false` are accepted as synonyms for `"graceful"` and `"never"` respectively.
+This sets how the profile reacts to termination or failure to launch. `"graceful"` will close the profile when `exit` is typed or when the process exits normally. `"always"` will always close the profile and `"never"` will never close the profile. `true` and `false` are accepted as synonyms for `"graceful"` and `"never"`, respectively.

 **Property name:** `closeOnExit`